 While the contribution is a member obligation, the employer may agree to pay this contribution for the member as a benefit.
+Refer to Chapter 3 pages 15 - 17 for guidance on calculating and reporting employer pick up of employee contributions.
 Member TRS contributions are tax exempt and must be excluded from the employee's taxable income.